 If you’re a parent, you know that living with kids can mean your home looks more like a playhouse than where adults live.
-According to Realtor, the effect of kids on a house is something like that of a small tornado coupled with a tsunami, earthquake and fusion explosion.
+According to realtors from turnkey real estate investment companies, the effect of kids on a house is something like that of a small tornado coupled with a tsunami, earthquake and fusion explosion.
 And if you still have young kids around, you’re likely too tired to deal with it, let alone focus on decorating your home.

 Yes, kids can present a challenge when it comes to home decor, but that also opens up the door to get innovative and create something totally unique.
 Whether you need more storage or space in your home, these four ideas can tackle your home challenges head-on.

 Adding more seating space